Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Inputs from the two coincidences

 In the low-velocity regime, where $F(R)=[\cdots]\approx 1$, the $(\sigma_D/m_D)_{\rm low}$ is simply a function of $m_D$ and $f$.
 Therefore, we can obtain (with $Q_D=3/2$)

-This expression allows us to determine the dynamical scale $f$ as a function of $m_D$, assuming the best-fit value of the low-velocity cross section from \cite{Kaplinghat:2015aga}.
+This expression allows us to determine the VEV $f$ as a function of $m_D$, assuming the best-fit value of the low-velocity cross section from \cite{Kaplinghat:2015aga}.
 The shaded region corresponding to the $\pm 2\sigma$ range, $(\sigma_D/m_D)_{\rm low} = [1.1,3.2]$ cm$^2/$g, is shown in Fig.~\ref{fig:versus} (left).

-The preferred scale of dark sector $f\sim 100$ MeV, similar to the QCD scale, is the consequence of the second coincidence.
+The preferred scale of dark sector $f\sim 100$ MeV, similar to the QCD scale, is the direct consequence of the second coincidence.
 Also shown is the corresponding Yukawa coupling $Y_D$ along the favored parameter space.
-The resulting large Yukawa coupling of $\mathcal{O}(4\pi)$ is consistent with expectations from strong dynamics, which further justifies the requirement of a strongly coupled dark sector.
+The resulting $Y_D\sim\mathcal{O}(4\pi)$ is consistent with expectations from strong dynamics, which further justifies the requirement of a strongly coupled dark sector.